 3. Security?
 Anyone, Anyone?
 Bueller?

-Many web hosts will provide a looooong list of security apps available with a few simple clicks to lock down your site and keep things secure from nefarious attempts.
+Many web hosts will provide a long list of security apps available with a few simple clicks to lock down your site and keep things secure from nefarious attempts.
 Some will even go above and beyond, performing preventative maintenance services to make sure you’re A-OK.

-But we couldn’t find the same support options with MidPhase.
+We couldn’t find the same support options with MidPhase.
 Another possibility to consider or inquire about when signing up.

 Here is a quick overview of MidPhase hosting plans to help to determine if they are a good fit for you:

-- Free Domain: Yes.
+- Free Domain: Yes, with all plans.

 - Ease of Signup: Friendly and easy to use three-step signup process.